openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ```

 :::info
 The default installation of Replicated PV Mayastor includes the creation of a StorageClass with the name `mayastor-single-replica`.
 The replication factor is set to 1.
-Users may either use this StorageClass or create their own.
+You may either use this StorageClass or create your own.
 :::

 ## Storage Class Parameters